Women's Participation in Open Source Software: A Survey of the Literature: Research Method

 We ranked all 118 authors by the number of publications in the sample to investigate the most prolific authors.
 Among them, 95 authors had one paper; 17 authors had two papers; five authors had three papers; two authors had four papers; and one had 6 papers.
-Two researchers authored more primary studies namely Alexander Serebrenik (10), and Bodgan Vasilecu (7).
+The top authors were Alexander Serebrenik (10) and Bodgan Vasilescu (7).